Vicksburg's Jewish Cemetery

 When the call to arms was made in 1861, men from all walks of life answered, including a number from the Jewish community.
 They served the Confederate States with honor, and once the conflict was over, those who survived took their places as leaders of the community.

 Pvt.
 Raphael Dreyfus (see photo at right), 27th Louisiana Infantry, Co.
 G, is the only soldier with a military stone, which was not erected until 1998.
 Dreyfus, whose name was spelled Draifouse in the Louisiana records, was buried in the old Jewish cemetery in 1862 and moved to the new one in 1865.

-The first rabbi to be interred in the same cemetery, Bernard H. Gotthelf, wore the blue during the War Between the States.
+The first rabbi to be interred here, Bernard H. Gotthelf, wore the blue during the War Between the States.
 In death all were at peace, all were brothers.

 military record, see